josh-barback/CS205_project/README.md

 !["histograms"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/histograms_fit.png)

 Of special concern is the systematic missingness associated with battery-conservation strategies.
 Accelerometer data collection over the course of a day may deplete a smartphone's battery by more than 50%.
-Therefore, data collection is continuously interrupted.
+Therefore, by design, data collection is continuously interrupted.
 For example, each minute of accelerometer data may be sandwiched between minutes when the sensor is turned off.
+The exact on-off pattern of the sensor may be determined by the researcher during the study planning phase.

 !["missing data"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/missing_data.png)

 While this missingness is "uninformative" at the level of the binary time series, longer bursts will be disproportionately interrupted, leading to biased estimates of distribution parameters.
 (In the case of the power law exponent, estimates will be biased upwards.)
 A possible solution may be a multiple imputation strategy based on stochastic models of the binary time series.
 While imputation for accelerometer data has been studied in the past [9], estimation of parameters for bursty periods and inter-event times has yet to be examined in this context.

-## Advanced Features:  Model and Parallelization
+## Advanced Features:  Parallelized Simulations with a Memoryless Imputation Model

-# Markov Model

-# Parallelization
+Complete, uninterrupted days of accelerometer data were used as the basis for a simulation study designed to examine the viability of multiple imputation for missing data, and to assess the impact of missingness on parameter estimation.
+A memoryless process was adopted as a stochastic data-generating model for the binary time series.
+This model can be though of as a Markov chain of order *m*, or equivalently, a saturated logistic regression model with *m* predictors, where *m* is half the length of an accelerometer on-period.

+To implement this simulation, four days of complete accelerometer data were systematically downsampled with on/off cycles ranging from 30 seconds to two minutes.
+For each set of downsampled data, the memoryless model was first fitted to the available data, and then used to generate 1000 imputated data sets.
+The power law exponent was estimated from each imputed data set, and the average of these estimates was compared to the "true" estimate from the original complete data.

+While the data processing pipeline needed to accommodate hundreds of hours of data, this simulation required only that four days of data be processed in a reasonable time frame.
+Therefore, the optimization approach taken here was to

+As before, C extensions with Open MP parallelization were implemented in combination with explicit parallel processing with MPI.
+The resulting hybrid SPMD implementation of the simulation ran in about four hours on four 32-core nodes.

 !["imputation results"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/imputation_results.png)

+The above plots show the bias of the naive estimates (red) and imputation-based estimates (green) for the exponents of the activity distributions.
+While the imputation strategy appears to be a substantial improvement over the naive approach, especially in the case of the active burst distribution, the imputation-based estimate is nevertheless consistently biased downward by several percent.

+## Conclusion

+Smartphone accelerometry offers the possibility of important insights into human physical activity.
+However, large data sets and a variety of missing data features create special challenges.
+In this project, parallel programming was used to address both of these issues.
+A hybrid SPMD programming model facilitated efficient data processing, reducing runtimes by a factor of 14.
+And the same programming approach also allowed rapid evaluation of a multiple imputation strategy for parameter estimation.

 ## References